Photo Copyright : Alexander Raths / 123rf.com

 Check for water under the house.

-Communities around Western North Carolina have seen several 100-year flooding events in just the last few years alone.
+Communities around North Carolina have seen several 100-year flooding events in just the last few years alone.
 Chances are, heavy April showers will continue farther into May and June this year.
 If you haven’t been checking under your house regularly for water already, now is the best time to start.
 If you see dampness or leaks beginning to leach through your foundation, take care of the issue immediately!
 Among other things, dampness under the house can lead to mold and mildew issues that are difficult to resolve.

 Inspect and repair damages to the drywall.